djplaner/blog/docs/2011/09/25/a-hassle-map-for-year-10-mathematics-you-cant-focus-on-the-negatives/index.md

 ---
+categories:
+- teaching
+date: 2011-09-25 10:39:44+10:00
+next:
+  text: Social media in higher education - to read
+  url: /blog2/2011/09/26/4109/
+previous:
+  text: Can e-learning tools be more like Plants vs Zombies?
+  url: /blog2/2011/09/23/can-e-learning-tools-be-more-like-plants-vs-zombies/
 title: A hassle map for Year 10 mathematics?
 You can't focus on the negatives?
-date: 2011-09-25 10:39:44+10:00
-categories: ['teaching']
 type: post
 template: blog-post.html
 comments: